saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - yield is a function and not keyword.

 ### Coroutines and reactive extensions in kotlin
 - Types are non null by default in kotlin
 - var name: String = null #non billable string.
 - 14:54 : does null has a type.
 Are there different type of nulls.
 - Pair(1,"a") == 1 to "a".

-### Collections
-- array, list, map
-- Collections are immutable by default.

 ### vararg parameter

 ### Spread operator
 - `*`:  Converts list to sequence of individual items.

-### Class declaration options
-- class name #shortest form
-- **Init block** in class declaration run when instance is created.
-Class can have multiple init blocks.
-- Properties in a class can be accessed directly instead of getter and setter (unlike java)
-- All **init blocks** run before **secondary constructor**.
-- **Getters and setters** are **automatically defined** for properties in kotlin.
-- You can override default getter and setter in kotlin.
-- In kotlin visibility is public by default.

-### Visibility modifiers
-- **Internal**: class is public within a module.
-- **Private**: available only in the file where it is defined.
-- **Protected**: accessible from within the class or its children.
-- Interfaces can define methods and properties.
-- Property initializer is not allowed in interface.
-- You can override the interface properties.
-- Check for types

-- xyz [!]is ABC
-- Typecast xyz as abc
-- Smart casting in kotlin, done by compiler.
-- Classes in kotlin are final(closed) by default.you need to "open" it to inherit from it.
-Same holds true for properties.
-- Anonymous Inner class using "object expression".
-It is used in android development to implement click listener.
-object: parentClass { }
-- Companion objects:these are scoped to instance of other class.
-- A factory can have private primary constructor(See below).
-It restricts the user from invoking primary constructor.
-- class myClass private constructor (Val prop1: String).
-- Kotlin enforced immutability by forcing you to explicitly declare classes, properties, and methods to be open for extension/override.
-- Static class declared using object don't have constructors.
-- Enum classes

 ### Sealed classes
 - list.filterNotNull() vs. String.orEmpty()